spellshape/cli/docs/docs/08-references/02-config.md

 ## Validators

-Commands like `ignite chain init` and `ignite chain serve` initialize and launch a validator node for development purposes.
+Commands like `spellshape chain init` and `spellshape chain serve` initialize and launch a validator node for development purposes.

 ```yml